Explore our Services

 • Individuals living with chronic health conditions and their caregivers

-• Chronic pain, chronic illnesses, autoimmune disorders, terminal illnesses, and other long-term medical issues.
+• Chronic illness, chronic pain, autoimmune disorders, TBI, developmental disabilities, terminal illness, and other long-term health conditions.

-• Focus on symptom coping, illness acceptance, pacing, lifestyle adaptations, coordinating care with healthcare teams as appropriate/needed and supporting the caregivers/family of the individual(s).
+• Focus on symptom coping, illness acceptance, pacing, lifestyle adaptations, and supporting the caregivers and families who show up every day.

 EMDR (Eye Movement Desensitization and Reprocessing)